 This new data set contains 100 repetitions of each push considered.
 The pusher follows a straight trajectory of 1cm long at 20mm/s and the pushed object is 'rect1'.
 The type of push considered have diferent initial contact angles and contact points:

-Here are the McMaster links to the surface materials we used.
+Here are the links to the surface materials we used from McMaster (US vendor).

 abs Easy-to-Machine ABS Shapes, 1/2" Thick, 24" x 24", Black

 delrin White Delrin ® Acetal Resin Sheet, 1/2" Thick, 24" x 24"

 plywood Marine-Grade Plywood Sheet, 24" x 24" x 1/2"

 pu Abrasion-Resistant Polyurethane Rubber Sheet, Semi-Clear, 24" x 24", 1/4" Thick, 80A Durometer

 Each file has a file name containing fields of

 The following picture illustrate the side number, contact point position and contact angles.

 For example: file 'motion_surface=plywood_shape=rect1_a=0_v=20_i=1.000_s=0.700_t=-0.349.h5' records a push that starts at side 1, at the contact point 0.7 and with an angle of -20 degrees (0.349 rad).
 The pusher follows a straight line without accelartion and with a constant velocity of 20 mm/s.
 The trajectory of the pusher and the object looks like: